rhapsodize/GeneFinder/README.md

-A program to simplify the assignment of a biology class.
+A program to simplify a biology class assignment.
 Finds the longest DNA sequence within a given random sequence, with error checkings, then finds longest gene.

 The procedures are as follows: